propelling-coding/Void-gaming-tutorial/README.md

 If it is an EAC game, check online to ensure the developers have enabled EAC for linux (if not, the game won't run).
 If they have, ensure esync has been setup properly, and add the launch option "PROTON_NO_NTSYNC=1".

 If you are on multiple drives and are on NTFS, ensure that the symlink has been setup.
 Sometimes, you might need to move all protons and runtimes over to the EXT4 drive.
+Another issue could be with the ntfs3 driver.
+If you are on an old Linux kernel (you shouldn't be), this driver may not exist.
+In this case, you will have to use the slower ntfs-3g driver (just add it to the fstab instead of ntfs3 and it should work).
+This will come at a performance cost.

 One other step is to clear the game's cache by deleting any cache directories in the game, and clearing steam's shader cache.
 This varies from game to game, but to delete the steam cache, just go to settings, then storage and finally clear the cache.